 Before we head to Seattle in September, we are benefitting from Capria’s input into our fund raising strategy and marketing materials.
 We expect to be continuously learning as we go through the investment cycle, and gain from Capria’s experience and insight into structuring deals and making exits.

 What types of applicants would you encourage to apply to Capria, and what would your advice to them be?

-Anne-Marie Chidzero and Tokunboh Ishmael are co-founders of Alitheia Identity and can be reached at email@example.com.
+Anne-Marie Chidzero and Tokunboh Ishmael are co-founders of Alitheia IDF and can be reached at email@example.com.